-There is no statutory duty for staff to inform parents or carers of students aged under 18 before a search takes place or to seek their consent to search their child.
-Consideration should be given to contacting parents/ carers where there are concerns related to the students ability to understand the process being undertaken and advice sought from the Assessment and Support Team.
+Consideration should be given to contacting parents/ carers where there are concerns related to the student's ability to understand the process being undertaken.

-There is no legal requirement to make or keep a record of a search but it is Lincoln College policy to record any search conducted.
+It is Lincoln College's policy to record any search conducted.
 Included in any record of a search should be the grounds for conducting the search and the object that was being searched for.
 Staff should identify those staff members involved in the search and whether any item was found.
 If an item is found the record should contain information as to the disposal or retention of it.
-This record should then be sent to the Safeguarding Team to put on the Safeguarding Database.
+This record should then be sent to the Head of Student Services and the Safeguarding Team to put on the CPOMs system.

-There is no legal requirement to do so but policy will be that when a student under 18 is searched then the parents/ carers will be contacted and informed.
+When a student under 18 is searched then the parents/ carers will be contacted and informed if a prohibited item has been found.